Notes on John 10

 John

-the same people mentioned in 9:16. c) In no place in this Gospel does
+these must be the same people mentioned in 9:16. c) In no other place in this Gospel does Jesus begin any

-any conversation with a “truly, truly“ as He did in 10:1 – further evidence
+conversation with a “truly, truly“ as He did in 10:1 – further evidence that 10

 The

 Lord speaks of His substitutionary death for His sheep.
-Three times He mentions
+Five times He mentions

 Just